Aranda (band): Stop the World (2010–2014)

 Aranda announced via Facebook their new album would be called "Stop the World", and on July 1, 2011, they released the lead single, "Undone".
 On January 31, 2012, Stop the World was released on iTunes.
 The album was produced by Grammy-nominated producer Johnny K, and has 10 songs.
 Aranda became signed to Wind-up Records in mid-2012.

-Not the Same (2015–present)
+Not the Same (2015–2022)

 On June 30, 2015, Aranda released their third studio album Not the Same featuring the tracks "Don’t Wake Me" and "We Are the Enemy".
 Produced by Kato Khandwala, the release peaked at number 12 on the Billboard Heatseeker Albums Chart.

+Recollections of a Painted Year (2022–present)

+On July 29, 2022, Aranda released their fourth studio album Recollections of a Painted Year with a total of nine tracks.
+A deluxe edition was later released adding another five tracks bringing the total to fourteen.